wp-cool-tools/recent-posts-widget-with-thumbnails/README.txt

 1. Title of the widget
 2. Number of listed posts
 3. Open post links in new windows
-4. Random order of posts
+4. Different options for post order and sorting
 5. Hide current post in list
 6. Show only sticky posts
 7. Hide sticky posts